 Home energy storage is a relatively new technology that’s steadily gained interest over the past few years, and it’s hard to know where to start when comparing all your options.
-Solar batteries make it possible for homeowners and businesses to store their excess solar energy instead of sending it back to the grid, so that when the power goes out or electricity rates spike they can keep the lights on.
+Top solar batteries like those made by Tesla and Sonnen make it possible for homeowners and businesses to store their excess solar energy instead of sending it back to the grid, so that when the power goes out or electricity rates spike they can keep the lights on.
 If you want to install a solar battery at your home, you have a few different choices currently available to you.
 Compare the Tesla Powerwall vs. Sonnen eco vs. LG Chem vs. Aquion Aspen in terms of capacity, warranty, and price.

 Tesla Powerwall: Elon Musk’s solution for home solar batteries

 Capacity: 13.5 kilowatt-hours (kWh)

 List price (before installation): $5,500

 The Tesla Powerwall is an energy storage industry leader for a few reasons.
 First and foremost, the Powerwall is the battery that brought energy storage into the mainstream for many homeowners.
 Tesla, already well known for its innovative electric cars, announced the first-generation Powerwall in 2015, and overhauled the “Powerwall 2.0” in 2016.
 The Powerwall is a lithium ion battery with a similar chemistry to the batteries used in Tesla vehicles.
 It is designed for integration with a solar panel system, but can also be used solely for home backup power.